-Umezurike is an assistant professor in the Department of English, University of Calgary.
+Umezurike is an Assistant Professor in the Department of English, University of Calgary.
 His teaching and research interests include African and African Diaspora literatures, postcolonial literatures, gender and sexuality, cultural studies, and creative writing.
 Umezurike is an award-winning writer and literary critic and is widely published in several literary genres.
-Several of his essays have appeared in Metacritic Journal for Comparative Studies and Theory, Men and Masculinities, NORMA: Nordic Journal of Masculinity Studies, Journal of African Cultural Studies, among others.
+His essays have appeared in Metacritic Journal for Comparative Studies and Theory, Men and Masculinities, NORMA: Nordic Journal of Masculinity Studies, Journal of African Cultural Studies, among others.
 Umezurike is a prolific creative writer.
 He is the author of three poetry collections, two short story collections including most recently Double Wahala, Double Trouble (Griots Lounge, 2021).
-His latest book is a poetry collection titled, there’s more, which is forthcoming in August 2023 from the University of Alberta Press.
-Umezurike is also the author of several children’s books including recently Wish Maker (2021).
+Umezurike is also the author of several children’s books including recently Wish Maker (Masobe Books, 2021).
+His latest book is a poetry collection titled, there’s more, published by the University of Alberta Press in 2023.

 There is this enchanting Christopher Okigbo poem that is a favourite of mine and seems a fitting tribute to the conversation that we are about to have.
 The poem is the fourth in the “Siren Limits” series from Okigbo’s collection Labyrinths.
 I believe that the four poems that makeup “Siren Limits” provide a complex meditation on the “African” artist’s struggles to create “art” amidst the historical and contemporary adversities of colonization.
 The poet having pondered the dreadful conditions that make art impossible in Africa concludes as follows: